 Want to extend the life of your roof?
 Sure, who doesn’t.
-But in day-to-day life, your roof surface is exposed to sun and rain, wind and weather, storms and ice—and it’s hard to withstand the elements day in and day out without suffering a little wear and tear.
+But in day-to-day life, your roof surface is exposed to weather conditions, wind and weather, storms and ice—and it’s hard to withstand the elements day in and day out without suffering a little wear and tear.

 While a typical roof can go sometimes as much as 20 years without a full replacement, storms and sun can definitely cause damage, and you know what damage leads to: leaks.